mdrv/wbh/README.md

 -   📅 `v257.x.x`: Released around/on July 2025. **(current)**
 -   🚀 `v260.x.x`: Released from October to December 2025.

-For every major release, the preceeding version will need to be imported with subpath:
+For every major release, the preceding version will need to be imported with subpath:

 ```ts
 /* Example: v260.x.x */